boldingd/EclipsePhaseContent/Locus.md

 Their particular branch of libertarian socialist theory views flexibility as an advantage — basically, it's less a fleshed-out system, as much as it is a set of values and ideals, within which the cooperatives and people in a given area can *work out* their rules as needed.
 (That's my first gripe about the other write-up: they act like Locus doesn't have rules or organization: it does.
-Or, rather, the coops one it do.)
+Or, rather, the coops on it do.)

 Some libertarian socialist thinkers envisioned a society structured around federations of worker cooperatives, and that's more-or-less how Locus works.
 The station doesn't have an owner or an administrator, but it *is* dominated by a single, large federation of coops, the Locus Federation; and the federation pretty much structures their social/economic/political system.